SeanLee97/AnglE/README.md

 | [SeanLee97/angle-llama-7b-nli-20231027](https://huggingface.co/SeanLee97/angle-llama-7b-nli-20231027/tree/main) |   0.8590   |

 > <small>💬 The model above was trained using BERT's hyperparameters.
-However, Angle-LLaMA is currently actively searching for even better hyperparameters.
+Currently, We are working on searching for even better hyperparameters for Angle-LLaMA.
 We plan to release more advanced pre-trained models that will further enhance performance.
 Stay tuned ;)😉 </small>

 **📝 Training Details:**